 Our sermons often draw upon the Six Sources of Unitarian Universalism: direct experience of transcending mystery and wonder; words of enlightened historical figures; inspiring wisdom from world religions; the Judeo-Christian “Golden Rule”; Humanist ideals of science and reason; and spiritual teachings of Earth-centered traditions.
 We also invite a variety of speakers, both secular and religious.
 No two sermons are alike, but they’re always interesting, thought-provoking, and sometimes even funny!
+Listen to: recent sermons.

 We believe that education should continue throughout our entire lives.
 As such, we provide a variety of educational opportunities for adults, including: a weekly meditation group, an Earth-Based Spirituality Group, classes for members new to Unitarian Universalism, and many others.
 Our Children’s Religious Education Program uses age-appropriate curricula to connect our children and youth to the values of our religion.
 We take a holistic approach, nurturing body, mind, and spirit.
 Your children will find a welcoming group of classmates eager to explore and grow together.
 Come learn with us!

 Our weekly announcements provide an overview of community events, church activities, and news of particular interest to our members and friends.
 In addition it includes reminders of upcoming activities, and matters of pressing importance to our church community.
 You can sign up for this weekly email here.
-And you can also read some of our latest posts or view our videos on the News Page.

 MAKING A DIFFERENCE